tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 2. Create a directory where you want to build the tool.
 3. Switch to sudo on your computer (`sudo su`).
-4. Build your RAML file (or convert your existing OpenAPI spec using [API Transformer](https://apimatic.io/transformer)).
+4. Create your RAML file (or convert an existing OpenAPI spec using [API Transformer](https://apimatic.io/transformer)).
 5. Put your RAML file onto a web server (for example, [http://idratherassets.com/raml/weather.raml](http://idratherassets.com/raml/weather.raml)).
 6. Run the api-console build tool: